VishnuPillai135/Python-SQL/README.md

 # Python-SQL

-Create a program that allows users to find information from a database.
+Create multiple programs that allows users to find information from a database.
+Each program serves a different need for the end-user.
 Use Python to get user input.
 Use Python to connect to SQL Database.